morrownr/8812au/README.md

 After making these changes, reboot the router.

-### Set regulatory domain to correct setting in OS:
+### Set regulatory domain to correct setting in OS

-Check the current setting:
+Check the current setting
 ```bash
 $ sudo iw reg get
 ```